-China In-Depth offers comprehensive market intelligence, including world-class epidemiology, keen insight into the China-specific A&R environment, current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.
+China In-Depth offers comprehensive market intelligence, including world-class epidemiology, keen insight into the China-specific access and reimbursement environment, current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.
 This solution helps companies gauge commercial outlooks and optimize clinical development, subpopulation targeting, physician messaging, and overall long-term strategy in China.

-Country-specific qualitative and quantitative insights driven by 5 thought-leader interviews and surveys of 50 neurologists.
+Country-specific qualitative and quantitative insights driven by 5 thought-leader interviews and surveys with 50 neurologists.

-Diagnosed prevalence of MS by country, with urban and rural breakup.
-Clinically relevant and market-relevant drug-treatable populations.
+Diagnosed prevalence of MS (CIS, RR-MS, SP-MS, and PP-MS) in China, segmented by urban vs. rural; clinically relevant and market-relevant drug-treatable populations.